Jemajr/Career-Guide/README.md

 # Career Guide
-Project to help HBCU Career Centers Serve Better
+A Project to improve the Operational Efficiency of HBCU Career Centers